Construction Management using Weather Workbook

 Once we are able to accomplish these goals, we will make our operation better prepared for weather conditions which will translate to a more efficient and safer workplace.

-In this blog we are discussing the final workbook for construction, how you can download, use and modify it.
+In this blog we are discussing the Multi-Site Forecast Workbook, how you can download, use and modify it.
 We will discuss some Excel techniques as well as touch on the PowerQuery and PivotTable features that make this possible.
 In other blogs and tech notes we will feature specific technical solutions and how you can implement them.
 Let’s get started.

 Weather Workbook Series